"Rumfordization" of 1950's Fireplace

-Replacement of a rusted out heatalator
+Replacing a rusted out Heatilator

 12/12/97

 The rambler, built in 1954 had a double wall heat circulating metal fireplace form built in to the masonry.
-It was warped and rusted through in places and besides the massive painted brick surround extending 8" into the room looked heavy and dated and (in our opinion) ugly.
+It was warped and rusted through in places and, besides, the massive painted brick surround extending 8" into the room looked heavy and dated and (in our opinion) ugly.

 The firebrick was laid with premixed HeatStop refractory mortar.